-In many situations people look to shutdown Windows PC after certain time.
-Like after music finishes or after the update of a software is completed.
-For this you can schedule the auto shutdown very easily in Windows.
-Also, people look for shutdown and restart option and not for hibernate as there are some disadvantages of hibernating a Windows PC.
-So this article will take you through how to automatically shutdown Windows after specific time interval.
+In many situations, you might look to shutdown Windows PC after a certain time.
+For instance, after music finishes or after the update of the software is completed.
+For this, you can schedule the auto shutdown very easily in Windows.
+Also, it is recommended to shut down instead of hibernating as there are some disadvantages of hibernating a Windows PC.
+So, this article will take you through ways to automatically shut down Windows after a specific time interval.

-Shutdown Windows after Specific Time using Command Prompt
+Ways To Automatically Shutdown Windows After Specific Time

 shutdown -s -t XXXX

-3) Next, press enter.
-The timer will start and will make the computer shutdown after XXXX seconds.
-You might also see a message that when your PC/laptop will shutdown as shown in the picture above.
+3. Next, press enter.
+The timer will start and will make the computer shut down after XXXX seconds.
+You might also see a message that when your PC/laptop will shut down as shown in the screenshot.

 Open Command Prompt and type in shutdown -a to cancel the timer.

 The method is same, you can use the same command line for the restart which you used for the shutdown.
 Just replace ‘s’ with ‘r’ letter and press enter.
 Here is how the command line will look like.

 Here also the XXXX is the time in seconds.